Bansi5513/fusefl-replication-extension/README.md

 pip install scipy numpy pandas matplotlib groq
 ```

 **For the Groq extension**, you need a free Groq API key from [console.groq.com](https://console.groq.com).
-Set it as an environment variable — never paste it directly into the script:
+Set it as an environment variable.

 On Mac/Linux:
 ```bash